AdobeDocs/experience-manager-64.en/help/sites-administering/scene7-http2faq.md

 ## What are the key benefits of moving to HTTP/2 for content delivery? {#what-are-the-key-benefits-of-moving-to-http-for-content-delivery}

-Performance improvement varies widely based on factors such as your website's code, how you are using Scene7, the consumer's device, screen and location, and so on.
+Performance improvement varies widely based on factors such as your website's code, how you are using Dynamic Media, the consumer's device, screen and location, and so on.

 Adobe's own testing yielded the following results: